Labs64/DigiPass/readme.txt

 = Where can I report bugs? =

 If you have discovered a bug, we want to know so that we can get it fixed as soon as possible!
-We always work to make sure that the plugin is working fully prior to releasing an update but sometimes problems do arise.
+We always work to make sure that the plugin is working fully prior to releasing an update, but sometimes problems do arise.
 All bugs and issues can be reported on the DigiPass's [Issue Tracker](https://github.com/Labs64/DigiPass/issues).

 = I love DigiPass, it’s awesome!
 Can I contribute? =

-Yes you can!
+Yes, you can!
 Join in on our [GitHub repository](https://github.com/Labs64/DigiPass) :) You can also leave us a nice review on the WordPress site to let others know what you think of the plugin!

 == Screenshots ==

-1. *TODO* ...
+1. Protect post using DigiPass

 == Changelog ==